azrker/Currency-Exchange-Application/README.md

 * **Login** with credentials, with validation feedback
 * **Password show/hide** toggle (👁 / 🙈) on the login screen
 * **Sign out** with a confirmation dialog
-* Session-based user state maintained while the app is running
+* Session based user state maintained while the app is running

 ### 📈 Live Exchange Rates